 Outbuildings are not covered by Permitted Development in the grounds of a listed home, so you will have to apply for planning.
 If your home is in an Area of Outstanding Natural Beauty, National Park, Conservation Area or other type of specially designated land, then you will not be able to build an outbuilding to the side of the property.
 For it to be covered by PD it must also be at least 20m away from the property and be 10m² or less.

-To be covered in your PD rights, outbuilding must be:
+To be covered in your Permitted Development rights, outbuilding must be:

-You can also not cover more than 50% of your garden with buildings (you must include sheds and extensions in this calculation).
+- You can also not cover more than 50% of your garden with buildings (this includes sheds and extensions)

 Designing a Garden Room